boostorg/redis/README.md

 It is important to emphasize that Redis servers use the old communication protocol RESP2 by default, therefore it is necessary to send a `HELLO 3` command everytime a connection is established.
-Another common scenarios for reconnection is, for example, a failover with sentinels, covered in `resolve_with_sentinel.cpp` example.
+Another common scenario for reconnection is, for example, a failover with sentinels, covered in `resolve_with_sentinel.cpp` example.

 #### Execute